rehmoe/Codeigniter3-REST-Boilerplate/README.md

 # Synopsis

 This is an MVC boilerplate for REST APIs powered by PHP, JWT, Composer and Codeigniter 3 with CLI based code generation.
 If you'd like to see the Postman docs for the provided `Sessions`, `Home` & `JWT` examples, you can visit this [link](https://documenter.getpostman.com/view/1486787/RznBMKeo).
 To check out the official versioned releases of this repo, go [here](https://github.com/jason-napolitano/Codeigniter3-REST-Boilerplate/releases).

+I primarily build APIs and I absolutely love working with the CodeIgniter framework and I wanted to keep the DRY KISS approach in all of my future API projects, while modernizing CodeIgniter 3 to allow it to be used for years to come with best practices at the forefront of boilerplate's design and structure.
+This is due to me wanting to eliminate the need to repeat tasks that are common when setting up an API focused 'micro-framework' using Codeigniter.

 I built this as a small scaffold for my API based projects and tried making it as un-opinionated as possible.
 It contains a number of cool features for REST